Sharon Watts: Relationship with Phil and Grant Mitchell ("Sharongate")

 The arrival of the Mitchell brothers in 1990 heralded a new era for EastEnders, but also for Sharon.
 Brothers Phil (Steve McFadden) and Grant Mitchell (Ross Kemp) were introduced by executive producer Michael Ferguson, as he wanted to bring in a couple of young men who would bring an air of danger to the show.
 Both the Mitchell brothers would prove to be extremely important for Sharon in the following years, most notably when she married one brother, then had an affair with the other.

 Sharon and Grant's relationship began in 1990 and by 1991, the couple were installed as the owners of the soap opera's focal establishment, The Queen Victoria public house, Sharon's childhood home.
 Storyline editor, Andrew Holden, has stated that the decision to promote Sharon from barmaid to landlady of The Vic in 1991 stemmed from discussion about the character's long-term future in EastEnders.
 It was felt that because Sharon was the daughter of Den and Angie, "it seemed right that she should succeed them, at least for a time, in running The Vic".
 Holden suggested that the choice to give Sharon The Vic was part of the reason that her predecessor, licensee Eddie Royle (Michael Melia), was killed off in the serial.

 19 million viewers tuned in on Boxing Day 1991 to witness Sharon and Grant's surprise Christmas wedding.
 Their marriage was scripted to be volatile, with Grant resorting to violent displays when things did not go his way and endangering Sharon on numerous occasions due to his criminal dealings.
-Letitia Dean discussed Sharon's attraction to Grant in 1993: "Grant was quite flirtatious with [Sharon] when they first met and he made her feel quite good about herself.
+Dean discussed Sharon's attraction to Grant in 1993: "Grant was quite flirtatious with [Sharon] when they first met and he made her feel quite good about herself.
 He promised to protect her and he promised her the world [...]
 She wouldn't have gone for Grant if he was just a complete pain in the arse.
 There are obviously other qualities in him which is why she strives to keep [their relationship] going.
 There's a lot of reminders — [Grant's] not [Sharon's father] Den, but he's got a lot of characteristics that are pretty similar."

 25.3 million viewers watched Grant (Ross Kemp, pictured) discover Sharon's affair with his brother Phil.